|Monthly Tech-Tip |

 New potters face soon find that they stand at a fork in the road when it comes to glazes.
 They can go down the premixed glazes route, buying little expensive jars and painting them on.
 It is convenient.
 The glazes may, by accident, fit the clays they are using.
 But it takes a long time to get anything done.

-There is another road: Become a recipe junkie and test tons of recipes you find on the Facebook, hoping that a few will be just what you need; they will suspend and apply well, be made from easy-to-get materials, fit your clay (not crazing or shivering), they will not leach or run or blister or bubble-cloud or crawl or pinhole and they will look good despite different thickness and be consistent over time.
+There is another road: Become a recipe junkie and test tons of recipes you find on Facebook, hoping that a few will be just what you need; they will suspend and apply well, be made from easy-to-get materials, fit your clay (not crazing or shivering), they will not leach or run or blister or bubble-cloud or crawl or pinhole and they will look good despite different thicknesses and be consistent over time.
 But let us be real, how likely is this to happen?

 The third road is where you develop your own glazes.
 This road starts out slower, but gives you a level of control that you could not hope to have using the other options.
-This road has lots of little detours where you can constantly learn deeper issues to get even better control (for example, chemistry and how it relates to the way glazes fire, how to fine tune a slurry to make it apply really well, how to identify the mechanisms of recipes (to be able to transplant them to other recipes).
-It is one where the better you document your testing the more you will learn (alot can be learned when you document things that did not work).
+This road has lots of little detours where you can constantly learn deeper issues to get even better control (for example, chemistry and how it relates to the way glazes fire, how to fine-tune a slurry to make it apply really well, how to identify the mechanisms of recipes (to be able to transplant them to other recipes).
+It is one where the better you document your testing the more you will learn (a lot can be learned when you document things that did not work).
 Documentation includes recipes, firing schedules, usage information, pictures, material information, speculation related to results, suggested changes, etc. The best place to do this is in an account at insight-live.com.

 Maybe it is about expectations.
 Are you going to be a hobbyist at an art center and make a few pieces on weekends?
 Then the prepared glaze route might be the best.
 But if you are serious, the real choices are the "glaze recipe junkie" and "need-to-know-only" routes or the "want-to-understand" route (I trust you are sensing some bias!).
 No one is asking every glaze user to become a scientist.
 But there is a need to understand glazes better, this is in the interests of the customer and the manufacturer alike.
 When you begin to feel the control that a better understanding gives, your demands on the final result will likewise increase.
 You will notice issues with your glazes that you did not notice before.
 Better quality will follow.